n2k/dockpeek/README.md

 ### Why Use Dockpeek?

-Managing multiple Docker hosts and containers often means juggling IP addresses and port numbers to access your apps. **Dockpeek** streamlines this by letting you open containerized applications with a single click—no need to remember or type IPs and ports.
+Tired of remembering IP addresses and port numbers to access your containerized apps? **Dockpeek** gives you a clean, centralized dashboard with one-click access to any exposed container service—whether it's running locally or remotely.

+Perfect when you're dealing with many containers across different machines.
+Whether you're a developer, a sysadmin, or just managing your home lab, Dockpeek keeps things simple and organized.

 <br>

-## Installation
+## 🔧 Installation

-### Option 1: Direct Access to Socket
+### Option 1: Direct Socket Access
 ```yaml
 services:
   dockpeek: